-Lay the foundation with a human rights policy and process
+Lay the foundation with a policy and process for human rights, environment and climate

 Put a policy in place or update the current one

-A human rights policy is a commitment by your company to respect human rights internally and in your value chains.
-Creating a separate document is not a requirement, but the human rights policy should be clearly stated, whether in its own document or added to existing policies.
+A policy is a commitment by your company to respect human rights, environment and clima internally and in your value chains.
+Creating a separate document is not a requirement, but the human rights, enviromental and climate policy should be clearly stated, whether in its own document or added to existing policies.
 However, according to international guidelines, merely adding human rights to your company Code of Conduct is not sufficient.

 The good human rights policy: